agsb/milliForth-RiscV/docs/BuildsCreateDoes.md

     : VARIABLE CONSTANT ;CODE ... some assembly code.

-    The colon (:) word does a dictionary word header with next name, toggle smudge the entry, copy LATEST to link field, copy HERE to LATEST and change STATE to compiling (1).
+    The COLON (:) word does a dictionary word header with next name, toggle smudge the entry, copy LATEST to link field, copy HERE to LATEST and change STATE to compiling (1).

-    The semis (;) word places a EXIT at end of word definition, toggle smudge the entry and change the STATE to interpreting (0).
+    The SEMIS (;) word places a EXIT at end of word definition, toggle smudge the entry and change the STATE to interpreting (0).

     The ;CODE makes the Forth (interpreter) do a literal jump to native code following it.